pred12/Google-classroom-background-color-changer/README.md

 --------------------------------------------------

 #### IMPORTANT!
-If you refresh or close the page, it will not change colors!
+If you refresh or close the page, you must re-past the code.

 ----------------------------------------------------